 What to insure from?

-Travel insurance has different guarantees that insurance companies provide.
+Travel insurance has different guarantees which insurance companies provide.
 Insurance guarantees are:

-- Coverage of medical expenses during accidents and emergency illnesses of citizens traveling beyond the boundaries of the Republic of Azerbaijan;
+- Coverage of medical expenses during accidents and emergency illnesses of citizens traveling beyond the borders of their country of nationality or residence;

 - Personal accident insurance;